Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/build-troubleshoot.typ

       - Added temporary bracing to prevent the robot from bending over time.
       - Re-added the motor cartridges.
       - Replaced the wheels and gear systems.
     ],
     [
       === Troubleshooting
       - Shook the drivetrain to test joint strength.
-      - Tested the drivetrain for friction
+      - Tested the drivetrain for friction.
         - First, we tested the free spin of the wheels.
 If the drivetrain has a strong free spin, then there is not any friction in the motor.
           - We found that we have good free spin.
         - Then, we tested the friction with the motors.